Fort Myers Personal Injury Attorney

 Conversely, in a complicated matter with uncertain recovery prospects and questions of who is at fault, one may not reach an agreed settlement and end up at trial.
 In such situations, it could take years for everything to wrap up.

-Q. Can I Still Get Money If The Insurance Company Blames Me?
+Q. Can I Still Pursue Compensation If Insurance Company Blames Me?

-For example, take a car accident where the injured person’s damages are determined to be $25,000.
+Consider the example of a car accident where the injured person’s damages are determined to be $25,000.
 Subsequently, the jury also found that the injured person was 20% at fault because they were using a phone at the time of the accident.
-Hence their damages award will be reduced by $5,000 (20% of $25,000).
+Hence their damage award will be reduced by $5,000 (20% of $25,000).

 Client Review